Avraham Oz

-Personal history
+Early life and education

-Avraham Oz was born 23 May 1944 in Tel Aviv, Israel, and is married to Israeli theatre designer and translator Tal Itzhaki, director of the Academy of Performing Arts, Tel Aviv.
+Avraham Oz was born 23 May 1944 in Tel Aviv, Mandatory Palestine, an only child to Itzhak Hoz, a bus driver, and Malka (Marussia) née Lifshitz, a retired beauty spa manager.

-Educational background

-He earned a B.A. in English literature and theatre arts (1967) and a M.A. in English literature (1970) from Tel Aviv University and a Ph.D. in English literature (1980) from the University of Bristol.
+He earned a B.A. in English literature and theatre arts (1967) and a M.A. in English literature (1970) from Tel Aviv University, and a PhD in English literature (1980) from the University of Bristol.

 Career

-He has taught at the University of Haifa, Tel Aviv University, and the Beit Zvi School of Dramatic Art; Hakibbutzim Seminar College and Sapir Academic College, and as a visiting lecturer at The Hebrew University of Jerusalem and The University of Delaware.
-He also served for many years as an associate artistic director at The Cameri Theatre, and dramaturg at the Haifa Municipal Theatre.
-In 2010 he was a founding member of the Academy of Performing Arts, Tel Aviv, which combines professional training with studies towards a BA degree in cooperation with the Israeli Open University.
-He serves there as a Professor of Theatre and a Stage director.
+He has taught at the University of Haifa, Tel Aviv University, and the Beit Zvi School of Dramatic Art; Hakibbutzim Seminar College and Sapir Academic College, and as a visiting lecturer at the Hebrew University of Jerusalem and the University of Delaware.
+He also, for many years, served as an associate artistic director at the Cameri Theatre, and dramaturg at the Haifa Municipal Theatre.
+In 2010, he was a founding member of the Academy of Performing Arts, Tel Aviv, which combines professional training with studies towards a BA degree, in cooperation with the Open University of Israel.
+He serves at the Academy of Performing Arts, Tel Aviv as a professor of theatre and a stage director.

 From 1982 to 1986, he served as the Head of the Department of Theatre Arts, Tel Aviv University.
-In 1984 he founded and edited Assaph: Theatre Studies published by Tel Aviv University; in 1994 he founded the Department of Theatre at the University of Haifa and served as its first chairman, and in 1995 he founded and edited JTD: Journal of Theatre and Drama, published by the University of Haifa.
+In 1984, he founded and edited Assaph: Theatre Studies published by Tel Aviv University; in 1994, he founded the Department of Theatre at the University of Haifa and served as its first chairman, and in 1995, he edited JTD: Journal of Theatre and Drama, published by the University of Haifa.
 From 2000 until its closure in 2004, he served as the director of the Haifa University Theatre.
-In 2007 he founded Mofa, an electronic journal for theatre and the performing arts, and he serves as its editor.
+In 2007, he founded Mofa, an electronic journal for theatre and the performing arts, for which he serves as an editor.

-Oz is also the general editor of the Hebrew edition (single volume series) of the works of Shakespeare, of which 20 volumes are already published; and served as the president of the Israeli Association for Theatre Research (IATR).
+Oz is also the general editor of the Hebrew edition (single volume series) of the works of William Shakespeare, and served as the president of the Israeli Association for Theatre Research (IATR).

-Oz directed several stage plays, among them Shakespeare's The Merchant of Venice and Henry V, Harold Pinter's Ashes to Ashes, Mountain Language, and Landscape; C. P. Taylor's Good, and his own play "Glorious Mountain".
+Oz directed several stage plays, among them, Shakespeare's The Merchant of Venice and Henry V, Harold Pinter's Ashes to Ashes, Mountain Language, and Landscape; C. P. Taylor's Good, and his own play Glorious Mountain.
 He is a resident director at the Alfa Theatre in Tel Aviv.
-His play "Glorious Mountain" (2021) is a historical fantasy on the first immigration to Palestine at the end of the 19th century and the birth of Zionism.
-His play "Pipes" (2023) depicts the Assassination of Dr Jacob Israel De Haan, the first political murder by Jews in moern Palestine.
+His play Glorious Mountain (2021) is a historical fantasy on the first immigration to Palestine at the end of the 19th century and the birth of Zionism, being a critique of the latter.
+His play, Pipes (2023), depicts the assassination of Jacob Israël de Haan, the first political murder by Jews in modern Palestine.
+His play More Colour to Flowers (2025) deals with anti-war poetry through the relationship of Wilfred Owen and Siegfried Sasson at Craiglockhart War Hospital in 1917.